portellam/powerstate-virtmanager/README.md

 ## Contents
 ### Why?
 The virtual machine manager application `virt-manager` does not (currently) have the option to wake a VM from Sleep.
-That is unfortunate, as a VM cannot be awaken from normal and expected means (wake from USB keyboard or network activity).
+That is unfortunate, as a VM cannot be awaken from normal and expected means.
+For example, wake from keyboard or network activity.
 This application fixes that issue, with a nice Frontend to boot.

 ### Related Projects
 | Project                                 | Codeberg          | GitHub          |